 “My pants were wet, they came off.
 But she didn’t see the movie ’cause she hadn’t read the book first.”

-It – An even more sonically stark track similar to “Sign O’ the Times”, “It” utilizes a thumping, repetitive drum track with synthesized string stabs seemingly added at random.
+It – An even more sonically stark track similar to “Sign o’ the Times,” “It” utilizes a thumping, repetitive drum track with synthesized string stabs seemingly added at random.
 Prince repeats over and over how much he wants to do “it” with his woman.
-Is he pleading with her because she’s left him or maybe his lust has yet to be requited?
+Is he pleading with her because she’s left him, or maybe his lust has yet to be requited?
 Or is this simply a way for him to express his desire in a way that borders on monomania?
 It’s unclear but also totally obvious.

-“With you I swear, I’m a maniac. (all right) You see IT ain’t no joke, just a natural fact. (all right)”
+“With you, I swear, I’m a maniac. (all right) You see IT ain’t no joke, just a natural fact. (all right)”

 Starfish & Coffee – Prince gets cryptic and surreal on this Susannah Melvoin co-written song about….a girl named Cynthia Rose whose mind is free and uncluttered by mundane thoughts with little care for what others think of her.
 Maybe.
 Or it could simply be loosely based on a kid Susannah knew back in grade school who wore mismatched socks and packed strange food in her lunchbox and made all the kids mad with curiosity.
-Whatever the case, this song works due its ability to turn ridiculous lyrics into one of the most memorable choruses in the Prince cannon.
+Whatever the case, this song works due to its ability to turn ridiculous lyrics into one of the most memorable choruses in the Prince canon.

 “Me and Lucy opened it when Cynthia wasn’t around.
 Lucy cried, I almost died, you know what we found?”

 Slow Love – Prince gets super sensual and sultry on this baby-making ballad.
-The horns are exceptional (naturally) as is Prince’s vocal delivery while he expounds on the mutual benefits of taking it slow and easy with your significant other.
-This could have been a rote slow jam but the way Prince delivers the lines initially in his lower register before moving his way up the scale is a brilliant trick that only someone with the range of Prince can pull off masterfully.
+The horns are exceptional (naturally), as is Prince’s vocal delivery while he expounds on the mutual benefits of taking it slow and easy with your significant other.
+This track could have been a rote slow jam, but the way Prince delivers the lines initially in his lower register before moving his way up the scale is a brilliant trick that only someone with the range of Prince can pull off masterfully.